Collaborative Perception for Connected and Autonomous Driving: Challenges, Possible Solutions and Opportunities: Performance Evaluation

 \section{Performance Evaluation}

 In order to evaluate our proposed method, we use the OPV2V dataset, a large-scale open dataset for collaborative perception \cite{xuOPV2VOpenBenchmark2022}.
-This dataset contains 11464 frames of LiDAR point clouds and camera images, and each frame has a minimum of 2 CAVs and a maximum of 7 CAVs.
-Then we build our model by PyTorch and train it on 2 RTX4090 GPUs utilizing AdamW optimizer.
+Then we build our model by PyTorch and train it on two RTX4090 GPUs utilizing AdamW optimizer.
+The initial learning rate is $2\times 10^{-4}$ and decays by and exponential factor of $1\times 10^{-2}$.
+During training and inference, the number of CAVs is set between 2 to 5.
+In addition, the simulations are based on the 3GPP standard with the following key parameters: local data per vehicle at 40 Mbits, 4 subchannels, computation complexity at 100 cycles/bit, and bandwidth 200 MHz.
+The vehicle speeds range from 0 to 50 km/h.
 In order to evaluate the performance of our proposed method, we utlize the intersection of union (IoU) as the evaluation metric.

-We evaluate our proposed method with several existing methods, which are No Fusion (single vehicle), V2VNet \cite{wangV2VNetVehicletoVehicleCommunication2020}, AttFuse \cite{xuOPV2VOpenBenchmark2022}, DiscoNet \cite{liLearningDistilledCollaboration2021}, and CoBEVT \cite{xuCoBEVTCooperativeBird2022}.
+We evaluate our proposed method with several existing methods, which are No Fusion (single vehicle), F-Cooper \cite{chenFcooperFeatureBased2019}, V2VNet \cite{wangV2VNetVehicletoVehicleCommunication2020a}, AttFuse \cite{xuOPV2VOpenBenchmark2022}, DiscoNet \cite{liLearningDistilledCollaboration2021}, and CoBEVT \cite{xuCoBEVTCooperativeBird2023}.
 These baselines assume that the communication channel is ideal and do not account for domain variations among CAVs.
 The experimental results, detailed in Table \ref{tab:baseline comparison}, reveal that our method excels in every assessed category.
 It offers an IoU of 55.06\%, surpassing the nearest competitor by 2.11\%.
 Notably, in the vehicle class category, which is particularly challenging, our method leads by a margin of 4.07\% over the next best method.
 These results underscore the superior capability of our method in enhancing the accuracy of collaborative perception within the realm of autonomous driving.